MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-embedded-intelligence.md

 | [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)] with [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] (on-premises) | <ul><li>Relationship assistant (not including cards for [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)])</li> <li>Email engagement</li></ul>|
 |[!INCLUDE[pn_crm_8_2_0_op_subsequent](../includes/pn-crm-8-2-0-op-subsequent.md)]| <ul><li>Only Relationship assistant is available, and only its <em>base cards</em> are supported. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Action cards reference](action-cards-reference.md)</li> <li>No features or action cards are available for [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)], so your [!INCLUDE[pn_Exchange](../includes/pn-exchange.md)] version isn't important.</li></ul> |

+> [!IMPORTANT]
+> The features Relationship assistant, Email engagement, and Auto capture are available for Dynamics 365 for Enterprise license only.

-## How to enable embedded intelligence
+## How to enable Embedded intelligence

-As a [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] administrator, you can enable embedded intelligence for your organization to:
+As a [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] administrator, you can enable Embedded intelligence for your organization to:
 - Enable and configure features such as Relationship assistant, Email engagement, and Auto capture.
-- Install Sales insights add-on for preview.
+- Enable Dynamics 365 AI for Sales.

 > [!IMPORTANT]
-> Embedded intelligence provides features that track behavior and collect information about contacts.
+> Sales AI provides features that track behavior and collect information about contacts.
 Make sure you understand the related privacy issues that these features raise and enable the features only if you're certain that they don't violate any privacy policies already in place in your organization.
 Always take steps to protect the privacy of your contacts.

-To enable the embedded intelligence:
+To enable, follow these steps:

-1. Go to **Settings** > **Intelligence Configuration**.<br>
+1. Go to **Settings** > **Sales AI**.<br>
 ![Select Intelligence configuration](media/intelligence-configuration-option.png "Select Intelligence configuration") <br>
-2. On the **Overview** tab, select **I Accept** to accept the privacy statement for **Embedded intelligence**.<br>
+2. On the **Overview** tab, select **I Accept** to accept the privacy statement for **Sales AI**.<br>
 ![Accept privacy statement of Embedded intelligence](media/accept-privacy-statement-embedded-intelligence.png "Accept privacy statement of Embedded intelligence") <br>

-Embedded intelligence is enabled for your organization and you can configure features such as Relationship assistant, Email engagement, and Auto capture.
+Sales AI is enabled for your organization and you can configure features such as Relationship assistant, Email engagement, Auto capture, and Dynamics 365 AI for Sales.

->[!NOTE]
-> After you accept privacy notes of all embedded intelligence features, they're available on a single settings page, which provides a tab for each feature.

 ## Enable and configure Relationship assistant

 To enable cards such as task due today, custom activity due today, and email due today to users in your organization, you can configure Relationship assistant.
-Also, you can enable notes analysis that helps users to take actions on highlighted text on cards.

 > [!IMPORTANT]
 > By enabling this feature, you consent to share data about your customers' email activity with an external system.
 Data imported from external systems into [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] are subject to our privacy statement.